What Is A Purchase Order?

 Tracking Purchase Orders

 It is important to track purchase orders through the whole procurement process, for goods and services, to ensure you receive the goods or services you order and you only pay once for these items.
 A sole trader or small business might start out with purchase order tracking in excel while using a purchase order template form, or even worse in a duplicate or triplicate purchase order book.
 The more people involved and the greater the volume of POs being processed multiplies the number of problems that may occur.
-A PO system for small business should cover the basic need to track all purchase transactions and a lot more.
+Implementing purchase order software will cover the need to track all purchase transactions, manage the entire PO process, and a lot more.
 Ensuring a full audit trail related to every purchase while enforcing purchase order best practices.

 An ability to track and easily report on all types of purchase orders, including blanket purchase orders, is a must to get full visibility on spend.
 It also enables finance departments to streamline the purchase order reconciliation and payable process.
 Visibility on the entire process, including an automated open purchase order report, will ensure time is saved and nothing is missed when invoicing.

 Digital transformation is a key goal for many organisations and procurement transformation is a key part of that larger goal.
 An online PO system will track electronic purchase orders through the entire process.
 You don’t need a dedicated purchasing department to feel the benefits of digitization.

 Why Purchase Orders Are Important for Your Business

 There are many organizations that don’t use purchase orders because they feel like the paperwork is just a roadblock or unnecessary step in the process because they have steady working relationships with vendors.
 When small businesses are still in the startup phase, business owners tend to have a fairly organic purchasing process that’s simple and straightforward.
 But, as the company grows, and more hands are involved from start to finish, the process changes as the relationships with vendors grow and evolve with time.